-Temporary traffic control operations should minimize the inconvenience, delay, and crash potential to affected traffic.
-Prior notice should be given to affected public or private agencies, emergency services, businesses, railroad companies, and road users before the free movement of vehicles or trains is infringed upon or blocked.
+Inconvenience, delay, and crash potential to affected traffic should be minimized.
+Prior notice should be given to affected public or private agencies, emergency services, businesses, railroad companies, and road users before free movement of vehicles or trains is infringed upon or blocked.

-Temporary traffic control zone activities should not be permitted to extensively prolong the closing of the highway-rail grade crossing.

-The width, grade, alignment, and riding quality of the highway surface at a highway-rail grade crossing should, at a minimum, be restored to correspond with the quality of the approaches to the highway-rail grade crossing.
+Temporary traffic control zone activities should not extensively prolong the closing of the highway-rail grade crossing.
+The width and riding quality of the highway surface at a highway-rail grade crossing should, at a minimum, be restored to correspond with the quality of the approaches to the highway-rail grade crossing.